A Complete Guide to Performing Enemas

 - Fecal impaction: a large amount of hard stool that is stuck in the rectum

 Your doctor may also order an enema before medical procedures.
-This type of enema (cleansing enema) makes it easier to examine your colon during certain tests, such as colonoscopy.
-A cleansing enema can also lower the amount of bacteria in your colon and reduce the risk of infection for certain surgeries.
+A cleansing enema makes it easier to examine your colon during certain tests, such as a colonoscopy.
+A cleansing enema can also lower the number of bacteria in your colon and reduce the risk of infection during certain surgeries.

 Alternative reasons people perform enemas, which may not be based on scientific evidence, include:

-You can give yourself a therapeutic enema at home.
-Pharmacies and even grocery stores sell pre-made enema solutions and enema kits.
+You can give yourself a therapeutic enema for constipation at home.
+Pharmacies and grocery stores sell pre-made enema solutions and enema kits.
 If you want to make your own, you will need to purchase enema supplies at a medical supply store or online from a reputable medical supply company.

 At-home enema equipment you may need

-If you are not using a store-bought enema from the pharmacy or grocery store, you may need the following enema equipment:
+If you are not using a store-bought enema from the pharmacy or grocery store, you may need the following enema equipment for constipation:

 - Tubing and clamp: You connect the silicone tubing from the enema bag to the nozzle (or Foley catheter).
 Clamp the hose until you are ready to dispense the solution.

-- Enema ingredients: There are a variety of enema recipes.
-Normal saline is a common enema recipe—1 teaspoon salt in 1 quart of water, or as prescribed by your doctor.
-Some enemas contain glycerin, phosphate or soap to help with the bowel movement.
+- Enema ingredients: There are various enema recipes.
+Normal saline is a common enema recipe, which involves dissolving 1 teaspoon of salt in 1 quart of water, or as your doctor recommends.

 - Lubricant: You will want to apply lubricant on the nozzle before inserting it into the rectum.